 He replied, "You shall love the Lord your God with all your heart, with all your soul, and with all your mind.
 This is the first and great commandment.
 And the second is like it: you shall love your neighbor as yourself.
 On these two commandments hang all the Law and the Prophets."
 In short, this is the whole enchilada - here's the entirety of God's Law...
 Love Him with all you've got, and love your neighbor as yourself.

-All the boring laws you read about in Leviticus and Deuteronomy... what to do if your ox gores your neighbor's ox were teaching an agrarian people how to love their neighbor.
-Today, the same rules might apply to what happens when your Ford Taurus gores your neighbor's Ford Taurus...
+All the seemingly irrelevant laws we read about in Exodus... what to do if your ox gores your neighbor's ox were teaching an agrarian people how to love their neighbor.
+Today, the same rules might apply to what should happen when your Ford Taurus gores your neighbor's Ford Taurus...
 How do we apply love?